 SLS can create complex shapes in plastic, metal, ceramic or glass, and, based on the material used, can produce a very high-density product.

 DMLS is used strictly for metal products — including steel, chromium and titanium — and creates very complex shapes using a fiber optic laser.
 The ability to quickly produce a unique part is the most obvious because no special tooling is required and parts can be built in a matter of hours.

 Let's Get Started

-Click the button below and generate a quote for your next project-item and one of our sales representatives will get in touch with you.Get a Quote Here
+Click below to generate a quote for your next project-item, and our sales representatives will be in touch with you promptly.Get a Quote Here